World Cup 2026: Who has qualified and when is the draw? Full list of teams for USA, Canada and Mexico

 Scotland are guaranteed a top-two finish in Group C, while Wales, Northern Ireland and the Republic of Ireland have all retained hopes of securing a play-off place at least.

-France secured their place in the finals after beating Ukraine 4-0 in their penultimate qualifying game, making them the second team from Europe to make it through.
+France secured their place in the finals after beating Ukraine 4-0 in their penultimate qualifying game, making them the second team from Europe to make it through, followed by Croatia after they beat Faroe Islands.

-Germany, Spain, Portugal, Netherlands, Belgium and Croatia are all currently on course for automatic qualification as they top their respective groups, while Italy trail Group I leaders Norway by three points.
+Germany, Spain, Portugal, Netherlands and Belgium are all currently on course for automatic qualification as they top their respective groups, while Italy trail Group I leaders Norway by three points.

 The two teams will meet in the final qualification game, but the Azzurri will need to win and oversee a 17 goal swing in order to snatch top spot off Stale Solbakken's side.